Amalgam (dentistry): Composition

+Alloy powder is then mixed with liquid mercury to produce dental amalgam.
+Low-copper amalgam commonly consists of mercury (50%), silver (~22–32%), tin (~14%), zinc (~8%) and other trace metals.

-Metallurgy of amalgam
+Metallurgy

 To fabricate an amalgam filling, the dentist uses a mixing device to blend roughly equal parts (by mass) of shavings of a silver-base alloy with mercury until the shavings are thoroughly wetted.
 The silver alloy is typically 40–70% Ag, 25-29% Sn, 2–40% Cu and 0–2% Zn (when the alloy is formulated Zn is a scavenger and is mostly consumed during melting and lost as oxide).
 The dentist packs the plastic mass, before it sets, into the cavity.
 The amalgam expands ≈0.1% over 6–8 hours on setting.

 The final structure is a metal matrix composite, where γ1, η and γ2 phases, are a matrix for unreacted original alloy, minus the fast-reacting β-phase and excess Sn.

-Properties of amalgam
+Properties

 Amalgam is a mixture of two or more metals (alloy) with mercury which has been purified first by distillation to remove impurities.
-Currently, major components of the alloy are silver, tin, and copper.
+Major components of the alloy are silver, tin, and copper.
 The composition of the alloy powder is controlled by ISO standard for dental amalgam alloy (ISO 1559) to control the properties of amalgam.